 PCC’s claim processing reviews all of the above and more.

 For more information, or for help understanding why a claim can be rejected, contact your client advocate.
-PCC also hosts free monthly, interactive web labs where you can ask billing, coding, and practice management questions.
+PCC also hosts free interactive web labs where you can ask billing, coding, and practice management questions.